spatialos/online-services/docs/content/services-packages/deployment-pool/overview.md

 ## Caveats

-* The deployment pool is intentionally very basic and will not fit every use case out-of-the-box.
+* The Deployment Pool is intentionally very basic and will not fit every use case out-of-the-box.
 * Some deployments will require one full iteration to become `ready`.
 This can add up to 10 seconds to the start up time.
 * Spikes in player count will exhaust the Pool.
 As the Deployment Pool does not change the rate of deployment creation, the number of waiting players may keep increasing.
 * Deployment updates (including tag changes, starting and stopping) can take a short time to become available to the List call and can cause more than the expected number of deployments to start in very rare cases.